Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-Transformers are the most recent development in the detection of SATD.
-By offering excellent context understanding and language representation, these models, namely Bidirectional Encoder Representations from Transformers (BERT) \cite{skryseth2023technical, gong2023identifying, gu2024self, qu2022empirical}, A Lite BERT (ALBERT) \cite{karmakar2022experience}, Robustly Optimized BERT (RoBERTa) \cite{karmakar2022experience}, and DistilBERT \cite{karmakar2022experience}, have transformed the field of NLP.
-Transformers excel at handling large-scale data and understanding the nuances in code comments and other textual software artifacts that signify technical debt.
-The literature reflects a growing trend towards using these models to achieve higher accuracy and more robust identification processes, especially in dealing with large and complex datasets typical of modern software systems.
+The transformer is the most recent development in SATD detection.
+By offering excellent context understanding and language representation, these models, namely Bidirectional Encoder Representations from Transformers (BERT) \citep{skryseth2023technical, gong2023identifying, gu2024self, qu2022empirical, sutoyo2024deep}, A Lite BERT (ALBERT) \citep{karmakar2022experience}, Robustly optimized BERT approach (RoBERTa) \citep{karmakar2022experience}, DistilBERT \citep{karmakar2022experience}, DistilRoBERTa~\citep{shivashankar2025beacon}, as well as more recent large-scale models such as Flan-T5 \citep{sheikhaei2024empirical} and ChatGPT \citep{li2024large}, have transformed the field of NLP.
+Transformer excels at handling large-scale data and understanding the nuances in code comments and other textual software artifacts that signify technical debt.
+The literature reflects a growing trend toward using these models to achieve higher accuracy and more robust identification processes, particularly for large, complex datasets typical of modern software systems.

+Building on the approach categorization, it is essential to understand the sources or types of textual artifacts analyzed in the context of SATD.
+Table~\ref{tab:tb_dataset} categorizes the various studies on SATD detection based on the types of textual artifacts utilized.
+Code comments (such as from Java projects \citep{Maldonado2017UsingDebt, Ren2019NeuralExplainability}, blockchain projects \citep{qu2022we, pinna2023investigation}, Dockerfile \citep{Azuma2022AnDockerfile, gu2024self}, XML files \citep{Xiao2022CharacterizingSystems, gu2024self}, and quantum software projects \citep{ishimoto2024empirical}), issues (from issue tracking systems \citep{li2023automatic, sutoyo2024deep} and GitHub issue reports \citep{skryseth2023technical, shivashankar2025beacon}), pull requests, and commit messages contain valuable information for SATD detection, providing varying levels of granularity and relevance depending on the artifact analyzed.
+The application of heuristic, ML, DL, and Transformer-based models across these artifacts shows how approaches have evolved to handle different levels of complexity and scale.

+Code comments are the most commonly analyzed artifact for SATD detection, with heuristic, ML, DL, and Transformer-based models being widely employed (e.g., studies \citep{Potdar2014AnDebt, Farias2015AComments, aiken2023measuring}).
+While issues, pull requests, and commit messages are also explored, they are less frequently studied.
+Early research on SATD primarily relied on heuristic-based techniques to extract patterns from developer language in code comments and issues.
+However, more recent studies have incorporated ML, DL, and Transformer models (e.g., \citep{li2023automatic, aiken2023measuring, karmakar2022experience, shivashankar2025beacon, li2024large}) for a deeper and more automated analysis, especially when dealing with larger and more complex datasets.
+The increasing adoption of Transformer models reflects the field's shift towards more sophisticated and scalable SATD detection across various textual artifacts.